leeper/opinioncourse/Notes/Week3.md

  * Response (49)
 * How does the "response" axiom compare to the "expectancy-value model" of attitudes described by Eagly and Chaiken (275)?
 * What is "political awareness"?
 How does Zaller measure it?
 What concerns might we have with this construct and its operationalization?
+ * Zaller puts a considerable amount of theoretical weight on "awareness" in explaining opinion change.
+Is he missing anything (such as ideas discussed by Druckman and Lupia, 13--19)?
 * How does Zaller characterize politics (47) and how does that reality compare the "issue involvement" experiment he describes on p.46?
 What do any differences imply for how citizens respond to elite influence?
  * Think especially about argument strength, involvement, and information levels
 * Is Zaller's model explaining opinion formation or just opinion *responding* (as in a survey interview)?